Labor Law

-Corporate Reconstruction
+Corporate reconstruction

 A corporate reconstruction may be initiated for a company that, despite facing a financial crisis, is deemed to be viable in the long term.
 The purpose of a corporate reconstruction is to preserve the existing value within the company and to revitalize it for continued survival and future profitability.